briantrommater/digital_clock/README.md

 this clock changes colors when seconds are divisible by a prime number or 0.

-not cool i know but I pinned it to keep working on it to add features like where it is happy hour or 420 or something
+not cool i know, but I pinned it to keep working on it to add features like when it is happy hour or what time it is in australia on button click.

 i know super crazy haha